Kaysims/Grip-Club/README.md

 * ### Home page:
     * The home page is designed to clearly communicate who Grip Club is and what they offer.
 The hero image takes up the entire width of the screen.
 The page is responsive.
     * In the centre of the image is the Company name and a brief description of the club.
-    * A button then allows users to jump to the About Us section which will provide further information about bouldering and the club.
+    * A button then allows users to jump to the About Us section, which will provide further information about bouldering and the club.

      <details><summary><b>Home Page Image</b></summary>